solliancenet/Azure-Machine-Learning-Dev-Guide/intro/tools.md

 ![This screenshot shows the UI for a visual interface experiment.](media/visual-interface-experiment.png 'Visual interface experiment')

-When you are ready to run the experiment, you have the choice to select an existing compute target, or create a new one.
-If you need more options for configuring the compute target, such as VM size and type (CPU or GPU) or number of nodes, you can create your custom compute targets within your workspace in the Azure portal.
+When you are ready to run the experiment, you have the choice to select an existing compute target or create a new one.
+If you need more options for configuring the compute targets, such as VM size and type (CPU or GPU) or the number of nodes, you can create your custom compute targets within your workspace in the Azure portal.
 Compute target options include Machine Learning Compute, Kubernetes Service, Virtual Machine (running Ubuntu), Azure Databricks, Data Lake Analytics, and HDInsight.

-When using a Machine Learning Compute target, there is a warmup time of approximately 5 minutes if you re-run your experiment after a long period of time.
-That is because the compute resource will autoscale to 0 nodes when it is idle to save cost.
+When using a Machine Learning Compute target, there is a warmup time of approximately 5 minutes if you re-run your experiment after a long time.
+That is because the compute resource autoscales to 0 nodes when it is idle to save cost.

 ![The Setup Compute Target to Run Experiment dialog is displayed with Create new selected.](media/visual-interface-compute-target.png 'Setup compute target to run experiment')